ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

 any individual's Internet-Draft, or a document from any other source with similar assurances of stability and availability.

-## Initial Sub-errors

-The registry shall initially be populated with the following suberror codes:
+The SubError Code registry shall initially be populated with the following suberror codes:

      +========+=============================+===========+============+
      | Number | Meaning                     | Reference | Change     |